cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 actual {
   #label title ""
   #label subtitle "In reality, `x_ptr` stores the address of `x`.
 More specifically, `x_ptr` is itself is a number whose value is the address of the first byte of `x`.
-Notice that `x_ptr` takes up 8 bytes of space (in fact, on a 64-bit system, all pointers takes up 8 bytes of space)."
+Notice that `x_ptr` takes up 8 bytes of space (in fact, on a 64-bit system, all pointers take up 8 bytes of space)."

   0x7fff4a5ff71a = "????????      "
   0x7fff4a5ff71b = ????????